 Go to any ballpark.
 Breathe deep and take it all in...
-The smell of the fresh cut grass and the leather of a well-worn mitt… The aroma of those healthy ballpark hotdogs wafting through the air...
+The sights, the sounds, even the smells.
+Fresh cut grass and the leather of a well-worn mitt… The aroma of those healthy ballpark hotdogs wafting through the air...
 Now try to tell me that some part of you doesn’t instantly feel ten years old.
 You can’t not fall in love with this game.
 And like every beautiful relationship, there’s a story to tell.
 So grab some tissues.
 Here’s our story.

-Never one to back down from a challenge, the decision was immediately made to launch Softball Fans into a full-fledged retailer.
+Never one to back down from a challenge, the decision was immediately made to expand Softball Fans into a full-fledged retailer.
 Go big or go home, right?
 In less than a month, our two-man Softball Fans team moved out of the basement of our founder’s home and set up shop in an old schoolhouse off Cox’s Road in Portage, Michigan.
 The old school building wasn’t bad, but orders were starting to roll in.
 By 2006, we needed more room.
 Sales exploded like a bird hit by a Randy Johnson fastball.
 Our sweet, hand-made wooden racks were overflowing with inventory and we could barely keep up.
 The next several years brought more success.
 Expansion continued with more products from more brands and a bigger staff… and we had to move more than once just to accommodate it all.

 Still not willing to sit back and rest, we started looking for something more to offer local athletes.
 Our customers needed a place to practice and play in the off-season, more importantly, a place to train indoors during the cold Michigan winters.
 There were a few other indoor batting cages around, but there was nothing like we what we had in mind… (rub hands together and insert evil genius laugh here).
 The search for a new location was on again.
 And this time we needed something way bigger.

 If you haven’t been to our facility, well… then shame on you.
 It’s worth visiting.
-We can at least give you a verbal tour or if you want to get fancy, take the virtual tour here.
-I hope you’re prepared.
+At least we can tell you about it.
+If you want to get fancy, take the virtual tour here.
+Prepare yourself.
 There’s a whole lot of awesome in one building.
-The new location features (deep breath…) two 70’ and two 55’ baseball cages, two 70’ baseball throwing lanes, nine 55’ softball cages, an indoor 110’ x 110’ turfed professional field, a retail store, a friendly and knowledgeable staff who actually play the game, and on-site training due to the acquisition of Maroon’s Baseball Training and Worden’s Softball Academy.
-Is this heaven?
-No. And before you ask, it’s not Iowa either.
-It’s Softball Fans - in Kalamazoo, Michigan.
-And it’s where we still are today.
+The new location features (deep breath…) two 70’ and two 55’ baseball cages, two 70’ baseball throwing lanes, nine 55’ softball cages, an indoor 110’ x 110’ turfed professional field, a retail store, a friendly and knowledgeable staff who actually plays the game, and on-site training due to the acquisition of Maroon’s Baseball Training and Worden’s Softball Academy (now appropriately named Softball Fans Academy and Hardball Fans Academy).

 Our continued success caught the attention of Concourse Sports, so much so that in October 2014, Concourse Sports acquired Softball Fans.
 We now work as an even bigger team with more resources to keep making big things happen.